 What is the Control Framework?

 The Control Framework is a structured, documented process for the application and testing of the controls in place to verify and evidence that Tax and Regulatory reporting information is of good quality, accurate and complete.
-The updated data items specific to tax and regulatory reporting can be found in the 'Downloads' section of this page.
+For up-to-date information requirements, please refer to the Coverholder Reporting Standards for binding authority business, and Lloyd's Direct Reporting requirements for service company business.
 Board sign-off is required from each managing agent within the Lloyd’s market.

 The initiative, mandated by Lloyd’s, encourages continuous improvement in this area and is Lloyd’s response to ensuring it can satisfy increasing requests for more granular tax and regulatory evidence from the Supervisory Authorities into the future.
 The Programme is being rolled out in three phases: